Understanding Medicare Supplement Plan N

-With Plan N, you’ll still have to pay your Medicare Part B deductible, which was $233 in 2022.
+With Plan N, you’ll still have to pay your Medicare Part B deductible, which is $226 in 2023.
 You’ll also be responsible for copays of up to $20 per doctor visit and $50 at the emergency room if the visit doesn’t result in hospitalization.

 How Pricing Works For This Plan